È

 SMiLE in a Nutshell

-SMiLE is essentially a dream ripe for analysis.
-There is a deeper level of meaning that lies behind what is presented.
+SMiLE is a dream ripe for analysis and discovery.
+There is a deeper level of meaning that lies behind what is presented---a spirituual experience.

-There is a tangible level created using personal memory, dream-logic, and intuition to conjure music, lyrics, and images
+There is the level we can see and hear---it is essentially a dream.
+It was created using personal memory, dream-logic, and intuition to conjure music, lyrics, and images

-that represent a spiritual level in an non-logical indirect way.
+that represent the hidden spiritual experience in an non-logical indirect way.

 Humor, as Koestler explains, similarly employs two 'incompatable frames of reference.'